-Learn why building your credit and driving history is important in the USA.
+Learn why building your credit and driving history as an expat is important in the USA.

 Credit doesn’t travel.

 As an expatriate relocating into the United States, you may not have official identification requirements like a social security number and a driver’s license.
 Without those essentials it is almost impossible to establish credit for financing assistance or get insured as a driver of a vehicle.

 Each country uses a different system for credit scoring, and credit does not transfer from country to country.
 Your credit score is what determines your creditworthiness to lenders.
 Upon arrival in a new country, you start out with a score of 0.
 Not having credit can make it hard to make much-needed purchases in your new country.

 The chart below illustrates one example of how your credit score can effect an auto loan payment.

 Your credit score is based on several factors.

 Important transactions involve credit checks.
 Lenders require credit checks to obtain housing, car loans, home and auto insurance, and mobile phones.
 It is essential to understand what improves your overall credit score and to start building your score to give you better terms of those transactions.